Canada-Ecuador relations

 Education

-We strengthen the ties and collaboration between our countries by sharing knowledge, creating links in the education sector based on new inter-institutional education relations and joint research.
-In recent years, Canada has positioned itself as an attractive destination for Ecuadorian students, with a sustained increase in the number of Ecuadorians who study in Canada each year, becoming the third highest Latin American country to send students to Canada.
+In recent years, Canada has positioned itself as an attractive destination for Ecuadorian students, with a sustained increase in the number of Ecuadorians who study in Canada each year, becoming the fourth highest Latin American country to send students to Canada.
 For additional information visit the Facebook page.
 As of 2009, the Canadian government has fostered the development of human talent through scholarships, such as ELAP (Emerging Leaders in the Americas Program).
+We continue to strengthen the ties and collaboration between our countries by sharing knowledge, and creating links in the education sector based on new inter-institutional education relations and joint research.

 Trade relations

-Bilateral trade, measuring $952.5M in 2021, is a rapidly growing and increasingly prominent dimension within the bilateral relationship.
-Commercial relations between Canada and Ecuador are complementary, especially with respect to the majority of trade of agricultural products: tropical fruits, flowers, cacao and seafood to Canada; and wheat, lentil, oats, barley and peas to Ecuador.
+Bilateral trade, measuring $1.3 billion in 2023, a 36% increase from 2021, is a rapidly growing and increasingly prominent dimension within Canada and Ecuador’s bilateral relationship.
+Commercial relations between Canada and Ecuador are complementary, especially with respect to the majority of trade of agricultural products including tropical fruits, flowers, cacao and seafood to Canada; and, wheat, lentils, and peas to Ecuador.
 In 2002, the double taxation treaty signed between Canada and Ecuador took effect.

-Canadian Direct Investment in Ecuador, at $3.7B in 2021, has tripled in the last 5 years making Canada the largest foreign investor in Ecuador, largely due to investments in the natural resource development sector.
+Sectors that the Trade Commissioner Service (TCS) has identified as priorities – that is, where Canadian capabilities and interest match local opportunities and demand – are agriculture, clean technology, education, extractives, and infrastructure.
+Canadian Direct Investment in Ecuador, at $4.4 billion in 2023, has tripled in the last 5 years making Canada the largest foreign investor in Ecuador, largely due to investments in the natural resource development sector.

 In November, 2022, Canada and Ecuador announced the launch of exploratory discussions toward a potential Canada-Ecuador Free Trade Agreement.

-The Ecuadorian-Canadian Chambers of Commerce (sites in Quito and Guayaquil) promote commercial and cultural exchange between Ecuador and Canada.
+The Ecuadorian-Canadian Chambers of Commerce located in Quito and Guayaquil promote commercial and cultural exchange between Ecuador and Canada.

 Related links